Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Image of China Trade Painting

 Note: A typical example of this type of paintings with a profile view of the vessel.
 The ship`s name is written on the bow and on the main mast we notice the house flag or Rickmers.
-Click on the image to see a larger illustration.
+Click here or on the image to see larger illustrations.
 Photo Copyright is with the Fine Art Emporium.
-Please refer to our page for China Trade Pictures.

 Image of Laschke Painting